awisa-cpu/BankingSystem1/README.md

 # BankingSystem1
-This is a personal project i have working on as i continue my learning path
+This is a personal project i will be working on continually as to improve it as i continue my learning path in java